What are the Best Email Subject Lines?

 So, that’s the problem.
 What’s the solution?
 Obviously, the key to getting your emails opened is to utilize the best email subject lines that entice the recipient to open your email to see what it says.

 Digital marketers spend a small fortune – make that just a fortune, period – researching which email subject lines work and which ones don’t.
-What they’ve found is that there are not so much specific best email subject lines, but rather the best types of email subject lines.
+What they’ve found are inherent traits common to successful email subject lines.

 Following is a breakdown of some of the different types of successful email subject lines, along with specific examples for each type.